csc-training/elements-of-hpc/parallel-computing-technical/interconnect.md

 Conceptually the simplest topology is a *fully connected* network, where there is a direct connection between all pairs of nodes.
-Even though fully connected network would provide the best performance, it is too complex and costly for anything that very small networks.
+Even though fully connected network would provide the best performance, it is too complex and costly for anything but very small networks.
 As an example, with the 1400 nodes of Mahti a fully connected network would have almost 1 000 000 connections.